awslabs/ai-on-sagemaker-hyperpod/website/docs/04-add-ons/Observability/observability-slurm/observability-slurm.md

 ---
-title : "Observability with AMP and AMG (Slurm only)" weight : 100
+title: "Observability with AMP and AMG (Slurm only)"
+sidebar_position: 3
 ---

 ## Overview

-SageMaker HyperPod can optionally be integrated with [Amazon Managed Prometheus](https://docs.aws.amazon.com/prometheus/latest/userguide/what-is-Amazon-Managed-Service-Prometheus.html) and [Amazon Managed Grafana](https://docs.aws.amazon.com/grafana/latest/userguide/what-is-Amazon-Managed-Service-Grafana.html) to export metrics about your cluster and cluster-nodes to an Amazon Managed Grafana dashboard.
+SageMaker HyperPod can optionally be integrated with [Amazon Managed Prometheus](https://docs.aws.amazon.com/prometheus/latest/userguide/what-is-Amazon-Managed-Service-Prometheus.html) and [Amazon Managed Grafana](https://docs.aws.amazon.com/grafana/latest/userguide/what-is-Amazon-Managed-Service-Grafana.html) to export metrics about your cluster and cluster-nodes to a Grafana dashboard.

 ![hyperpod observability architecture](/img/06-observability/observability_architecture.png)

-This solution uses CloudFormation to deploy workspaces for Amazon Managed Prometheus and Amazon Managed Grafana, and Hyperpod Lifecycle Scripts to install metrics exporters and OpenTelemetry Collector (OTEL) to your cluster.
+This solution uses CloudFormation to deploy workspaces for Amazon Managed Prometheus and Grafana, and Hyperpod Lifecycle Scripts to install metrics exporters and OpenTelemetry Collector (OTEL) to your cluster.
 Also, you can install the solution to existing clusters as well by running commands interactively on the head node (Ad-hoc installation).

-Not all metrics are enabled by default or displayed in your Amazon Managed Grafana workspace.
+Not all metrics are enabled by default or displayed in your Grafana workspace.
 Some metrics are categorized as **Advanced metrics**.
 Check the [SageMaker HyperPod cluster metrics](https://docs.aws.amazon.com/sagemaker/latest/dg/hyperpod-observability-cluster-metrics.html) page for more details.

+## Two Deployment Options

+There are two methods to deploy observability for SageMaker HyperPod:

+1. **[Amazon Managed Grafana (AMG) + Amazon Managed Prometheus (AMP)](#method-1-amazon-managed-grafana--amazon-managed-prometheus)** - Fully managed solution with IAM Identity Center authentication
+2. **[Open Source Grafana + Amazon Managed Prometheus](#method-2-open-source-grafana--amazon-managed-prometheus)** - Self-managed Grafana you don't have Identity Center access

+Choose the method that best fits your organization's requirements and authentication setup.

+## Method 1: Amazon Managed Grafana + Amazon Managed Prometheus

+This is the recommended approach for production environments with IAM Identity Center enabled.

-## Setup
+### Setup

 ### 1. Enable IAM Identity Center